-HPV or Genital Warts
+Human Papillomavirus (HPV) or Genital Warts

-More than 30 of these viruses are sexually transmitted, and they can infect the genital area of men and women including the skin of the penis, vulva (area outside the vagina), or anus, and the linings of the vagina, cervix, or rectum.
+More than 30 of these viruses are sexually transmitted, and they can infect the genital area of men and women – including the skin of the penis, vulva (area outside the vagina), or anus and the linings of the vagina, cervix, or rectum.
 Most people who become infected with HPV will not have any symptoms and will clear the infection on their own.

 - Genital warts are soft and usually flesh colored.
 They can be flat or raised.

 - They appear alone or in clusters.
-They are usually painless, but can cause itching, pain or bleeding.
+They are usually painless, but can cause itching, pain, or bleeding.

-- They can appear on the vulva, vagina, anus, cervix, penis or scrotum.
+- They can appear on the vulva, vagina, anus, cervix, penis, or scrotum.

 - They appear one to eight months after infection.

 There is no "cure" for HPV infection, although in most women the infection goes away on its own.
-The treatments provided are directed to the changes in the skin or mucous membrane caused by HPV infection, such as warts and pre-cancerous changes in the cervix.
+The treatments provided are directed to the changes in the skin or mucous membrane caused by HPV infection – such as warts and pre-cancerous changes in the cervix.

 Research has shown that for most women (90 percent), cervical HPV infection becomes undetectable within two years.
 Although only a small proportion of women have persistent infection, persistent infection with "high-risk" types of HPV is the main risk factor for cervical cancer.